cesarmarroquin/django-movies-part-2/README.md

   * a Django project called `movieratings`

 ### Normal Mode
-Using your django application from last week you need to add enough data to accomplish the following in views and templates.
+You may use your django application from [last week](https://github.com/tiy-lv-python-2015-10/django-movies) or create a new one.
+You need to add enough data to accomplish the following in views and templates.
 If you would like to try to avoid so much manual data input please attempt hard mode to get the full data set loaded for you.